vedph/cadmus-doc/migration/rendering/architecture.md

 ....CCCCCCCCCCC... fr4
 ```

-From here we get these ranges (I am numbering the ranges to make it easier to refer to them in this documentation):
+From here we get these spans (I am numbering the spans to make it easier to refer to them in this documentation):

 1. 0-1 for `qu` = no fragments;
 2. 2-2 for `e` = fr1, fr3;